 The Drop-In Center provides Case Management to incarcerated and recently incarcerated individuals living with HIV.
 Free and confidential Case Management services include assistance finding housing, work, resources, medical care, access to medications, support and other help transitioning after release.
 Case Management services can begin pre- or post release.
 For more information, please contact Mary Capps, CHARLI Program Coordinator at 982-2437 extension 108 or 540-353-9888.

 If desired, staff from the Drop-In Center will come to your agency or facility and provide free prevention/education services and confidential HIV/HCV Testing.
 We request a minimum 2 weeks notice for scheduling purposes.
 The Drop-In Center staff can also assist you in finding speakers on a variety of HIV, STD, GLBTQ, issues.
 This requires more advance notice for the convenience and scheduling needs of the speakers.

 The Drop-In Center houses free magazines, and informational brochures focused on HIV, STDs, and other health and social related issues.
 We also have a variety of free latex and polyurethane condoms available.

 If you need a quantity of literature/brochures or condoms, please give us at least 24 hours notice so that we may ensure that we have enough on hand to meet your needs.
 Condoms and literature are free, but a donation is appreciated for supplying them for your group or event.

-The HIV Positive support group meets every 4th Tuesday of the month at 6:00 p.m.
+The HIV Positive support group meets the 4th Tuesday of every other month, March through November, at 6:00 p.m.

 TRANSformation Roanoke, a social support group for transgender individuals now meets at the Roanoke Diversity Center.